 It's Emma Matthews' 39th birthday on the day of the Truro 5K Race for Life and it's been on her bucket list of things she wants to do for quite a while!
-She's asked for her friends to join her on the 7th July 2019 to celebrate her birthday, whilst running (in fancy dress of some sort) in memory of her husband Martyn Matthews, who died from Bowel Cancer at the age of 34 and for so many other people that have suffered from any type of cancer.
+She's asked for her friends to join her on the 7th July 2019 to celebrate her birthday, whilst running in memory of her husband Martyn Matthews, who died from Bowel Cancer at the age of 34 and for so many other people that have suffered from any type of cancer.

 You can read more about her story at www.memoriesofmarty.co.uk and why taking part in the Race For Life is so important to her.